Kimberley J Mathot

 This research will provide insights into how animals respond to changing conditions.

-Animals need information to adapt and adjust their behaviours when conditions change.
-Yet there is growing evidence that individual animals differ consistently in how they value information.
+Animals are constantly faced with choices, such as where to breed or how long to forage.
+But uncertainty about the current state of the environment can impede their ability to make these decisions.
+To adapt and adjust their behaviours as environmental conditions change, animals need information.
+Yet there is growing evidence that individual animals differ in how they value information.